-NYC's Garment District, long considered a wasteland for any worthwhile establishments on the restaurant, bar, or hotel fronts, is in the midst of rapid reinvention, which comes as great news to the folks who pour through the area to report to their office jobs, set out on shopping sprees at Macy's, catch concerts at Madison Square Garden, go sightseeing at the Empire State Building, or do their commuting at Penn Station.
-Several new stylish hotels have cropped up over the last few years (like the Ace Hotel or the Refinery Hotel), offering tourists decent digs, as well as worth-sticking-around for dining-and-drinking venues.
+NYC's Garment District has seen a rapid reinvention over the past few years, which comes as great news to the folks who pour through the area to report to their office jobs, set out on shopping sprees at Macy's, catch concerts at Madison Square Garden, go sightseeing at the Empire State Building, or do their commuting at Penn Station.
+Several new stylish hotels have cropped up over the last few years, offering tourists decent digs, as well as worth-sticking-around for dining-and-drinking venues.

-The new Archer Hotel, which launched in May 2014, is the latest in the wave, debuting sophisticated hotel rooms, the David Burke fabrick restaurant, and a 22-story-high rooftop bar.
-Here's what to expect:
+Archer Hotel New York is one of the latest in the recent years' wave, offering sophisticated hotel rooms, the Charlie Palmer Steak restaurant, and a 22-story-high rooftop bar.
+Here's what to expect.

-The new-build, 180-room Archer Hotel comes with plenty of personality, including a design scheme that nods to the historic neighborhood's locale with industrial-chic touches, and the behind-the-scenes consummate (and fictional) hotel host "Archer," whose mission, as communicated through hotel marketing materials, is to ensure guests a memorable stay.
+The 180-room Archer Hotel comes with plenty of personality, including an industrial-chic design of brick, glass, and steel that nods to the historic neighborhood's locale, and a hotel staff that makes it their mission to ensure guests have a memorable stay.

 And that they will.
-Guests can expect thoughtful touches like a curated art collection (including sculptures, digital art, and more); a rotation of nightly turndown amenities like Baked by Melissa Cupcakes; and even in-room mini reading libraries.
+Guests can expect thoughtful touches like bottled water and salted caramel candies upon arrival, a curated art collection, and a rotation of nightly turndown treats from local establishments.

-While all rooms come with floor-to-ceiling windows, it's well worth the splurge to upgrade to one on a top floor touting stellar Empire State Building views.
+While all rooms come with floor-to-ceiling windows, it's well worth the splurge to upgrade to a room on a top floor touting stellar Empire State Building views.

 The Rooftop Lounge: Spyglass

-Beers run $6‒$9, or order up wine by the glass from $14.
-Just be forewarned, should the views sweep you off your feet: It's standing room only outside, so you'll need to head to the indoors area in order to nab a stool at the granite bar.
-There's no bottle service or reservations required; it's first-come, first-served, and is primed to be a summer happy hour hot spot for Midtown after-work crowds; spyglassnyc.com.
+Beers are $9, or order up wine by the glass from $16.
+Just be forewarned, should the views sweep you off your feet: It's standing room only outside, so you'll need to head to the indoors area in order to nab a stool at the bar.
+Spyglass is a summer happy hour hot spot for Midtown after-work crowds.